 Ghostwire: Tokyo is a new game from the studio of Resident Evil and The Evil Within creator Shinji Mikami.
-And its main problem is that until the very release, the developers could not clearly explain what kind of game it is, what it is about and how it is played.
+And its main problem is that until the very release, the developers might not clearly explain what kind of game it is, what it is regarding and how it is played.
 The only thing that was clear almost immediately was that it was not horror.
 At least not entirely.
 In fact, it turned out that “explaining” Ghostwire is as easy as shelling pears, and it is far from being as strange as it might seem from the trailers.

 Ghostwire: Tokyo is a shooter.
 Only instead of firing from cannons – firing magic from fingers